E. Mavis Hetherington

-E. Mavis Hetherington (born November 27, 1926) is a retired psychology professor at the University of Virginia.
-She is a leading researcher on the impacts of divorce, family as units, and child development.
+E. Mavis Hetherington (November 27, 1926 – July 21, 2023) was a Canadian psychology professor at the University of Virginia.
+She was a leading researcher on the impacts of divorce, family as units, and child development.
 She published more than 200 articles and edited 13 books.
 Hetherington also introduced a new method of analyzing observational research.

 Early life and education

 E. Mavis Hetherington was born in British Columbia on November 27, 1926.
 She earned a B.A. degree in English and psychology in 1947, and a year later earned her M.A. in psychology at the University of British Columbia.
 After receiving her master's degree, she entered the graduate program at the University of California, Berkeley where she earned her Ph.D. in clinical and developmental psychology in 1958.
 At Berkeley, Hetherington studied under Leo Postman, who influenced her to become involved in research instead of becoming a practitioner.

 Marriage and career

 Hetherington met her husband, John Hetherington, while working on her Ph.D.
 She started her academic career at Rutgers University-Newark.
 In 1960, Hetherington and her husband obtained positions at the University of Wisconsin-Madison.
 While teaching in Wisconsin, Hetherington experienced discrimination by being paid less than the men in the department while out-publishing them and being one of the most popular professors.
 During her career she published more than 200 research articles and edited 13 books.
 Hetherington's many awards include the Distinguished Teaching in Developmental Psychology Award from the American Psychological Association, the G. Stanley Hall Distinguished Scientist Award from Division 7 (Developmental Psychology) of the American Psychological Association, and the Society for Research on Adolescence Distinguished Scientist Award.